sje30/eglen2015/README.md

 # Introduction

 This is the home for a review article by Stephen Eglen (2015).
-The article is currently titled "Bivariate spatial point patterns in the visual system: A reproducible review" and is hopefully of relevance to the computational neuroscience and spatial statistics communities.
+The article is currently titled *Bivariate spatial point patterns in the
+retina: A reproducible review* and is hopefully of relevance to the computational neuroscience and spatial statistics communities.

 This package contains all the material needed to regenerate the